juliogomez/devops/README.md

 # Development

-Sometimes developers work on a common server for a number of individuals, but quite often they might be working in their own workstations or laptops.
+Sometimes developers work on a common server for a number of individuals, but quite often they might be working in their own workstations or workstations.
 And of course that local system will be *unique* in terms of installed software, libraries, drivers, kernel, OS, etc. As discussed in the previous section, this will often lead to software that works perfectly in their local system, but does *not* work on a similar system run by a colleague (even another developer with a similar environment).

 ## Containers and Docker